-- The MOOC must provide a clear definition of mentoring. - The MOOC must describe what good mentoring looks like; it should provide clear course aims and design. - The MOOC should help develop trust in the mentor/mentee relationship. - The MOOC should help the mentor to develop ways of understanding their mentee's needs. - The MOOC should help develop a clear understanding of the purpose of mentoring. - Multilingual audience- a MOOC designed for use by a wide range of nationalities must be available in several languages with the provision of subtitles. - Time the length of the MOOC is important if it is to be a useful resource for potential mentors. - · Learners on the MOOC need to be supported the importance of following up and following through. - The MOOC which it is supporting volunteer mentors mentoring migrants should contain two sets of knowledge resources: generic mentoring skills and specific knowledge in context of mentoring in this case the needs of migrants. - The MOOC should have in place agreed measurements for success. - The MOOC should clearly manage learner expectations. - The MOOC should provide a chat function / forum and moderator.
-It is important to ensure that learners are not isolated. - The MOOC can be supported by a blended learning approach if that suits the learner's situation in particular if they are being sponsored by an organisation or network.
-This could include a mix of online / face to face / virtual meetings.
-This approach was also identified in our research survey and shows the importance of ensuring that the learner does not feeling isolated and has support when they need it, either through the MOOC or via face to face/mobile/social media. - The MOOC may be supported by face to face support for the learner before, during and after via a learning network.
+- The MOOC must provide a clear definition of mentoring. - The MOOC must describe what good mentoring looks like; it should provide clear course aims and design. - The MOOC should help develop trust in the mentor-mentee relationship. - The MOOC should help the mentor to develop ways of understanding their mentee's needs. - The MOOC should help develop a clear understanding of the purpose of mentoring. - Multilingual audience-a MOOC designed for use by a wide range of nationalities must be available in several languages with the provision of subtitles.

-- The MOOC should be created with a clear structure and support made explicit to the learner. - The MOOC must have interactivity and multi-dimensional tasks for the learner to complete. - The MOOC must provide opportunities for self-reflection. - Provision should be made within the MOOC for assessment / testing.
-Consideration should be given to the criteria to be used to be provide a Certificate of Participation to the learner.
+- Time-the length of the MOOC is important if it is to be a useful resource for potential mentors. - Learners on the MOOC need to be supported-the importance of following up and following through. - A MOOC supporting volunteer mentors mentoring migrants should contain two sets of knowledge resources: generic mentoring skills and specific knowledge in mentoring the needs of migrants. - The MOOC should have in place agreed measurements for success. - The MOOC should clearly manage learner expectations. - The MOOC should provide a chat function / forum and moderator.
+It is important to ensure that learners are not isolated. - The MOOC can be supported by a blended learning approach if that suits the learner's situation, in particular if they are being sponsored by an organisation or network.
+This could include a mix of online / face-to-face / virtual meetings.
+This approach was also identified in our research survey and shows the importance of ensuring that the learner does not feel isolated and has support when they need it, either through the MOOC or via face-to-face / mobile / social media. - The MOOC may be supported by face-to-face support for the learner before, during and after via a learning network. - The MOOC should be created with a clear structure and support made explicit to the learner. - The MOOC must have interactivity and multidimensional tasks for the learner to complete. - The MOOC must provide opportunities for self-reflection. - Consideration should be given to how assessment / testing would be carried out within the MOOC if required. - Consideration should be given to the criteria to be used to be provide a Certificate of Participation to the learner if required.